 Accordingly, I collaborated with another designer, product managers, and marketing stakeholders to mock an onboarding experience that focuses on accomodating both learner types, one who needs a recommendation and one who is more self-guided.
 We also kept a persistent option to skip onboarding and jump into the platform.

 By clicking "Give me a custom recommendation", a learner can complete a questionaire that notes their interests and learning style - giving them a personalized recommendation while also helping Codecademy better understand its learners.
 In the first version of this onboarding experience, the learner could click "I want to explore on my own" to explore the catalog.

-While creating mockups, I made sure to continuously check in with marketing team members to ensure the copy was welcoming, easy to understand, and as streamlined as possible.
+As I mocked the flow at higher fidelities, I made sure to continuously check in with marketing team members to ensure the copy was welcoming, easy to understand, and as streamlined as possible.

 I also created a navigation system that mirrored other types of navigation on the platform, giving users a sense of completion through the questionnaire and a means to return to previous answers by clicking.

 When the learner completes the questionnaire, they are given two custom recommendations based on their interests.